igreil/simplinvoice/README.md

 - Make a starred version of \Credit that is not a running item, but deducted at the bottom with the taxes.
 Same for shipping, or other random items?
 - What about percent discounts? ("3% Repeat Customer Discount")
 - What about 0% tax items?
-(Fees, cash repayments etc.)
+(Fees, cash repayments etc.) \ZeroTaxItem ?
 - Option to have $ before amount, € after: $10 <=> 10 €
 - Layout issues with single digit tax amounts (e.g. 19/7%)
 - Issues with X class: \TaxAmnt uses the last value instead of zero
+- An easy way to add a rule, or some vertical white space
+- QR Code for easy online banking (QR-Code / Giro-Code)
+- Perhaps a counter for invoice numbers, autoamtically incremented and writen to an external file?

 ## License and Disclaimer